 For this policy to be meaningful, members of the University community who are aware of conduct that violates this policy, whether they observe the conduct directly or otherwise learn about it, should report it to one of the individuals listed in the "Resources" section below.
-Managers and supervisors in particular are obligated by this policy and the law to report such conduct to one of the sexual harassment advisors, members of the survivor support network (formerly known as sexual assault advisors), or Title IX coordinators identified below to assure that the matter is investigated and that appropriate corrective action is taken.
+Managers and supervisors in particular are obligated by this policy and the law to report such conduct to one of the sexual harassment advisors or Title IX coordinators identified below to assure that the matter is investigated and that appropriate corrective action is taken.
 Anyone who has questions or concerns about whether his or her status with the University creates an obligation to make a report should consult with the Title IX Coordinators or Sexual Harassment Process Coordinators identified in Section II below.

 Health Services and Counseling and Psychological Services personnel are bound by the law and their professional codes of ethics with regard to the confidentiality of information learned in the course of rendering care, and thus are not mandatory reporters for purposes of this policy.